Accessing the Tool

 After you have reviewed the mappings for study descriptions with the status Tagging Suggested you may change the status to Tagging Completed.
 Select each study description by clicking the box to the left of the exam and then click the Mark Selection as Tagging Completed button in the lower right corner of the page.

 If you wish to mark all exams with status Tagging Suggested at the same time, you may do so by selecting Tagging Suggested under the drop-down menu by the Status button and then clicking on Mark all Tagging Suggested as Tagging Completed.

 Please do not click this button unless you have reviewed all the suggested tags.

-If you assigned an RPID to an exam and later decide that you want to change the RPID, you may change it by selecting the exam and then clicking the Mark as Not Tagged button.
-This will change the status to Not Tagged and you may re-assign it to a different RPID.
+If you assigned a mapping to a study description and later decide that you want to change it, select the study description and then clicking the Mark as Not Tagged button.
+This changes the status to Not Tagged and you may create a different mapping.

 Comments and Audit Log